Order On-Line Site Map Search

 To Seam or Not to Seam?

-Finishing starts at the beginning
+Finishing starts at the beginning: Consider the trade-offs in seaming

 Make the finishing steps of your knitting project easier and seem effortless by making good choices at the very beginning of your project.